juanma9613/CarND-Behavioral-Cloning-P3/writeup_report.md

 This project was created in order to implement behavioral cloning using deep neural networks, the idea was to implement supervised learning to predict steering angles of a car around some tracks in a simulator in Unity, the input were images and the output a Real value.

+The results on both tracks can be seen below.
+The car drove autonomously on track 1 (100%), but in track 2 it required help in two curves 2/120 sec) about 98% driving accuracy on this difficult track.

 Track 1                       |  Track 2
 :----------------------------:|:------------------------------:
 ![Track 1](./examples/run1_gif.gif) | ![Track 2](./examples/run2_gif.gif)